jperals/perals.xyz/content/_index.md

 > Hi, I'm Joan.

-> A Berlin-based UX Engineer.
+> A UX Engineer based in Berlin, Germany.

 > I have a mixed background in computer science and visual arts and more than 10 years of professional experience in making web-based prototypes and applications.